Fujifilm X-E1 vs Nikon D3X

 Studio photographers will appreciate that the Nikon D3X (unlike the X-E1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-E1 and the D3X have been discontinued, but can regularly be found used on eBay.
+Both the X-E1 and the D3X have been discontinued, but can regularly be found used on ebay.
 The X-E1 was replaced by the Fujifilm X-E2, while the D3X does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-E1 and D3X can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Nikon D3X Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-E1 or the Nikon D3X – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.